Developer(s) – Tribute Games

 I found that the biggest drawback to this game, however, is that the main storyline only clocks up about 3 to 4 hours, which for what is essentially a Metroidvania game, is pretty disappointing.
 Rogue Legacy, for example, could be made to last considerably longer, given how long it would take to acquire each upgrade and unlockable, and how much of a legitimate challenge it was up to the third playthrough, but I think the same could have been done with this title as well, but alas, it hadn’t been.

 Storyline – 6/10

-The story follows King, the most skilled mercenary on Earth, who is sent of Mandragora Island to rescue engineer Dr. James Neil, who has been taken hostage by a villain named Claw and his gang of terrorists and thereby also save Neil’s research into how mandrakes can be used as a means of bio-regeneration.
-As far as stories go, it’s about as cliché as any other story associated with the likes of Rambo and The Expendables trilogy, but in my opinion, it is able to hold player’s interest for its duration.
+The story follows King, the most skilled mercenary on Earth, who is sent to Mandragora Island to rescue engineer Dr. James Neil, who has been taken hostage by a villain named Claw and his gang of terrorists and thereby also save Neil’s research into how mandrakes can be used as a means of bio-regeneration.
+As far as stories go, it’s about as cliché as any other story associated with the likes of Rambo and The Expendables trilogy, but in my opinion, it is able to hold the player’s interest for its duration.